teachnology/githubranger/README.md

 ## About

-`gropuster` is a Python package for efficiently managing and automating tasks across multiple GitHub repositories.
+`githubranger` is a Python package for efficiently managing and automating tasks across multiple GitHub repositories.

 ## Installation